wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.3.12 =
+* WordPress 3.6 compatibility checked and minor fixes.
+* Fixed table appearance for capabilities and groups admin sections when there are no results.

 = 1.3.11 =
 * Fix: Access restriction capabilities must be disjunctive.
 * Added: List of groups can be shown in user profiles on the back end and group assignments can be edited by group admins.